b3vet/nest-movies/README.md

 - The hybrid approach of using NestJS' modular structure and DDD's way of thinking is applied to individual sub-parts of modules.
 To be more exact: application layer lies in controller and dto files, domain layer lies in entity and service, and infrastructure layer lies in a single module that exports the injectable Kysely instance.
 I did not want to crate a repository layer because it is not needed in this project.
 The service layer is enough to handle the business logic.
+- All Data Transfer Objests are named *Request or *Response to make it clear what they are used for.
+It is more understandable than using the DTO suffix in my opinion.
+- Pino is used as a logger because it is fast, async and json formatted already.
+So, why not?.